Praks01/Scientific_Computing/README.md

 # Scientific_Computing
-A repo for future refrence of course MM2090-Scientific Computing IIT-M
+A repo of course MM2090-Scientific Computing IIT-M